gatsbyjs/gatsby/docs/docs/schema-customization.md

 first a custom resolver added with `createTypes` (or `createResolvers`) runs, then field extension resolvers execute from left to right.

-Finally, note that in order to get the current fieldValue, you use `context.defaultFieldResolver`.
+Finally, note that in order to get the current `fieldValue`, you use `context.defaultFieldResolver`.

 ## createResolvers API